KatsuragiCSL/Presentations-Blogs-Papers-Tutorials-Books/README.md

 # Presentations-Blogs-Papers-Tutorials-Books
-This is a place to share the presentations, blog posts, papers, tutorials, books etc. I have watched/ planed to watch, mainly related to hacking, coding & learning, sometimes just some insightful content that I think they would nurture everyone's mind.
+This is a place to share the presentations, blog posts, papers, tutorials, books etc. I have watched/ planed to watch, not only related to hacking, coding and learning, just some insightful content that I think they would nurture everyone's mind.
 Pretty much like a personal book catalog but not only for books.

 **Course list**
 | Course      | Learning point | Status     |	Comments?	|